hansh0606/KabaddiStrive/README.md

-# KabaddiStriver - Simple Kabaddi League Database System
+# KabaddiStrive - Simple Kabaddi League Database System

 KabaddiStriver is a PostgreSQL-based project designed to manage a basic Kabaddi league database system.
 The project includes table creation, data insertion, DBMS queries, cursors, functions, and a few triggers.